 This solved the issues of the Hue Bridge losing the internet communications for me.
 While the lights still work, you will be unable to control your lights from away from home.
 Think security settings to make it look like someone is home.

-For a great read on installing a complete Philips Hue lighting system in your home, and to get some bargain discounts check out our Hue review.
+For a great read on installing a complete Philips Hue lighting system in your home, check out our detailed Hue review.
 If you would like to do voice control of your Hue lights, and impress your guests, check out the Google Home voice commands list.

 Let me know below if this Hue IP address change has helped you.